royhadad/royhadad/README.md

 ### Hi there 👋

-I'm Roy, a TypeScript & Kubernetes enthusiast, from Israel.
+I'm Roy, a Fullstack engineer from Israel.

 I ❤️ exploring new technologies and delivering value to my users